- Home

 Deprivation of Liberty Safeguards, commonly known as "DoLS", were introduced into England and Wales in April 2009.
 They are an addition to the Mental Capacity Act 2005.
 So the whole of the Mental Capacity Act, including the Code of Practice, applies to DoLS.

-DoLS really applies only to a small minority of the adult population of England and Wales.
+At first, DoLS really only applied only to a small minority of the adult population of England and Wales.
 These are some of the most vulnerable people in our society because they are people who find it very difficult to make many - if any - decisions about their own lives.
-They are the people who need to be protected in some way - either from their own behaviour, or from the behaviour of someone else - but who do not meet the criteria for being sectioned under the Mental Health Act.
+They are the people who need to be protected in some way - either from their own behaviour, or from the behaviour of someone else - but who do not meet the criteria for being compulsorily detained (ie "sectioned") under the Mental Health Act.

 The interpretation of "deprivation of liberty" has been substantially altered by the ruling of the UK Supreme Court on 19th March 2014.
+This ruling meant that thousands more people are now covered by DoLS.
 See the items below for more information.

 Summary of the Supreme Court’s ruling on Deprivation of Liberty, 19th March 2014